A scaling and recovering algorithm for the matrix $\varphi$-functions: Numerical experiment

 It is observed that \phifunm\ is more efficient than the two variants of \phipade\ in every case, often reducing the cost by more than half.
 Compared with \phipadedft, the cost-optimized variant \phipadeopt, has indeed narrowed the efficiency gap in many cases, but the advantage of \phifunm\ remains evident, as it still achieves costs that are $10\times$ to $20\times$ lower in several cases.

 This superiority of \phifunm\ in efficiency is mainly due to two improvements.
 First, it performs the scaling in reliance on the $\a_r$-based sequence~\eqref{def-alphap} rather than $\normi{A}$, which makes it less prone to the overscaling issue and reduces the cost.
-Second, while \phipade\ computes \Pant s of the same degree to all $\varphi_j$, leading to both varying numerators and denominators for different $\varphi_j$-functions, \phifunm\ computes varying degrees of \Pant s to different $\varphi_j$-functions to keep the denominator polynomial invariant (see Corollary~\ref{Corol.pade}), and so it saves at least $p$ invocations of the multiple linear systems solver.
+Second, unlike \phipade, which evaluates \Pant s of the same degree to all $\varphi_j$ and thus produces varying numerators and denominators for different $\varphi_j$-functions, \phifunm\ adapts the \Pant\ degree per $\varphi_j$ while keeping the denominator polynomial fixed (see Corollary~\ref{Corol.pade}), saving at least $p$ invocations of the multiple linear systems solver.